 Behold the Digital Nomad.

-They make use of ever-developing systems like laptops, smart phones, wireless web, and cloud based programs to make a living wherever they reside or travel.
+They make use of ever-developing systems like laptops, smartphones, wireless web, and cloud-based programs to make a living wherever they reside or travel.
 Digital nomads are also known to use co-working areas and shared workplaces in cities throughout the world.
-This presents great networking and socialising opportunities for film and video professionals the world over.
+This presents great networking and socializing opportunities for film and video professionals the world over.

 There’s nothing stopping you from working as a freelance filmmaker/videographer in the same way.